MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-agent-scenario.md

 ## Agent selects reply all

-When agents select reply all from Case 1 timeline and removes mailbox 3, the replied email gets associated with all the three cases (Case 1, Case 2, and Case 3).
+When an agent selects reply all from Case 1's timeline and removes mailbox 3, the replied email gets associated with all the three cases: Case 1, Case 2, and Case 3.
 If the original email was related to any other entity records like account, the replied email is associated with that account.
-All these cases and related accounts see duplicate entries of the same email, one with the state as **Sent**, and the other with the state as **Received**.
+All these cases and related accounts see duplicate entries of the same email: one with the state as **Sent**, and the other with the state as **Received**.

 If you don’t want the reply email to be shown on Case 3 (that originated in mailbox 3) since mailbox 3 was removed, you need to manually remove the case that originated in mailbox 3 from the related attribute before sending the email.

 ## Agent forwards an email

 When an agent forwards an email to another mailbox 4, from the Case 1 timeline, the forwarded email gets associated with the existing cases (Case 1, Case 2, and Case 3) and any other entity records (like account), if the original email is associated with the account.
-A new case gets created for mailbox 4 to which the email was forwarded, and the email gets displayed on the new case as well.
+A new case is created for mailbox 4 to which the email was forwarded, and the email is displayed on the new case as well.

 > [!NOTE]
 > If you want the forwarded email to be associated with only Case 1 (since the Case 1 timeline was used) and not with other cases (Case 2 and Case 3), you’ll need to perform [timeline customization](#timeline-customization).
 The forwarded email will still be associated with the new case that’s created if the email was forwarded to mailbox 4.

 ## Agent initiates a new email

 Agents can also initiate a new email from the case timeline (by selecting the + button on the timeline).
-When an agent sends a new email to a customer from the case timeline, the **Related** attribute of the email is set to the case only if the administrator has enabled the OrgDBOrg setting ‘AddParentEntityToRelatedOnNewActivityCreate’.
+When an agent sends a new email to a customer from the case timeline, the **Related** attribute of the email is set to the case only if the administrator has enabled the 'OrgDBOrg' setting ‘AddParentEntityToRelatedOnNewActivityCreate’.

-For steps on how to enable this setting, go to [How to change default environment database settings](/power-platform/admin/environment-database-settings).
+For steps on how to enable the setting, go to [How to change default environment database settings](/power-platform/admin/environment-database-settings).
 This is applicable to only those scenarios where an agent adds a new email from the case timeline and doesn’t apply to scenarios where agent selects reply or reply all to an existing email from the case timeline.

 ## Other scenarios

-When a customer replies (ER1) to the original email E1 from the Sent Items folder and to the same mailboxes (Q1, Q2, Q3), and automatic record creation rule finds that the original email E1 is only set to Case 2 and Case 3 currently, as the agent removed Case 1 from the Related field of original email, automatic record creation rule creates a duplicate case for Q1, as it didn’t find any case that was created in Q1 and associated to the original email E1.
+When a customer replies (ER1) to the original email E1 from the Sent items folder and to the same mailboxes (Q1, Q2, Q3), and the automatic record creation rule finds that the original email E1 is only set to Case 2 and Case 3 currently, as the agent removed Case 1 from the Related field of original email, the automatic record creation rule creates a duplicate case for Q1 since it didn’t find any case that was created in Q1 and associated to the original email, E1.

 > [!NOTE]
 > We recommend that agents shouldn’t remove the case from the **Related** field for the original email even if the case is irrelevant.
-Instead, the should mark it as duplicate and resolve it.
+Instead, they should mark it as a duplicate and resolve it.

 ## Timeline customization